greenelab/BioBombe/10.gene-expression-signatures/README.md

 **Gregory Way 2019**

-In this module we perform a series of t-tests to detect sample sex in GTEx samples and TCGA patients as well as MYCN amplification status in neuroblastoma (NBL) tumors using TARGET data.
+In this module we perform a series of t-tests to detect sample sex in GTEx samples and TCGA patients based on gene expression profiles.
+We also test for signatures representing MYCN amplification status in neuroblastoma (NBL) tumors using TARGET data.

 ![signatures](https://raw.githubusercontent.com/greenelab/BioBombe/master/10.detect-separation/figures/full_separation_plot.png)